riv19/WebRip999/README.md

 ## Usage

 1. Install prerequisites from the corresponding section of the script.

-*Vapoursynth may be difficult to install e.g. on Arch Linux, but it has nice filters such as QTGMC deinterlacer.
-Thus, it is optional and may be enabled by setting the option BYPASS_VAPOURSYNTH=0.*
+In case of missing something, the script will produce an error message with a hint.

 2. Edit the playlist file "playlist.m3u" to replace samples with your actual video files.
 Use the following URL types: